dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 ### **Minimal duplicate information**

-Similarly to [I-D.ietf-tls-hybrid-design], duplicated information should be avoided when possible.
-This might concern repeated information in hybrid certificates or in the communication of component certificates in additional to hybrid certificates (for example to achieve backwards/forwards-compatibility), or sending multiple public keys or signatures of the same component algorithm.
+Duplicated information should be avoided when possible, as a general point of efficiency.
+This might include repeated information in hybrid certificates or in the communication of component certificates in additional to hybrid certificates (for example to achieve backwards/forwards-compatibility), or sending multiple public keys or signatures of the same component algorithm.